 Tesla use lithium-ion batteries like Mobile phones do.
 But not all batteries are the same type.
 Tesla uses battery cells specially developed for use in electric cars.
-But all lithium-ion batteries do have one thing in common: they do not like high currents in very cold weather or at very low charge levels.
-For this reason, the Battery Management System (BMS) in the vehicle actively regulates the currents and ensures that the charge and discharge currents remain within a healthy range for the battery in very cold or hot temperature environments.
+But all lithium-ion batteries do have one thing in common: they dislike high currents in cold weather or at very low charge levels.
+For this reason, the Battery Management System (BMS) in the vehicle actively regulates the currents and ensures that the charge and discharge currents remain within a healthy range for the battery in cold or hot temperature environments.
 The BMS can also actively influence the conditions by automatically control the battery heating and cooling.
 This greatly extends the service life of a Tesla battery.

 According to Electrek Tesla also tested a battery in the laboratory and after simulated 800’000 km the battery still had 80% of its original capacity.

 Also in the German TFF Forum some “kilometer kings” are on the road with far more than 250’000 km.
-In this table, enthusiastic Tesla drivers online enter their own values and thus contribute to an unofficial statistic.
+In this table, enthusiastic Tesla drivers online enter their values and thus contribute to an unofficial statistic.
 These data already show: usually vehicles with more than 200’000 km still have more than 90% of the original battery capacity.
 Tesla driver Hansjörg Gemmingen is the king of kilometers.
 His Tesla reached a mileage of unbelievable 1’000’000 km at the end of 2019.

 How long does the Tesla motor last?

 Tesla designs its engines to last a million miles (approximately 1,600,000 km).
-The fact that Tesla gives an eight-year warranty on the engine and battery in the Model S and X, regardless of the kilometres travelled, is another example of how durable these components are.
+The fact that Tesla gives an eight-year warranty on the engine and battery in the Model S and X, regardless of the kilometers travelled, is another example of how durable these components are.